Energy Market

 The transmission mechanism

-Those global prices feed into UK wholesale contracts, propagate into Ofgem's cap calculation, and ultimately surface on household bills.
-Geography matters far less than pricing dynamics.
+When Hormuz constrains Qatari LNG, global spot prices climb.
+Those prices feed into UK wholesale contracts, then into Ofgem's cap, and ultimately into household bills.

 What happens next depends on Hormuz

-⚠ The Q4 risk is real
+⚠ The winter risk is real

 Iran war and UK energy prices: FAQ